11 March 2013

-Since the conflict in Syria began almost two years ago, more than 800,000 Syrians have fled, seeking refuge.
+Since the conflict in Syria began almost two years ago, 1 million people have fled, seeking refuge in neighbouring countries.

 After an often long, gruelling and terrifying journey, many have arrived in neighbouring countries with few or no possessions.
 They are in desperate need of essential items such as food and blankets, as well as trauma counselling.

 The story of Hoda: ‘We buried my sister and then we left.’

 Hoda is 11 years old.
 She and her family have been forced to flee their hometown of Derra in Syria.
 The last time they ran for shelter, Hoda lost her 10-year-old sister from a falling bomb.

 Hoda arrived in Jnah camp near Beirut in Lebanon with her mother, brother and three sisters, having lost everything.

 ‘I am very sad.
 I always remember what happened.
 We could not tell our grandma about our sister until later and my father, who was in Lebanon, did not find out for a few days.’